A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Introduction

 where $i$ is the index of the agents; $t=1,\dots,T$ is the index of the time periods; $T$ is the time horizon of the game (which is often unknown to the players); $c^i_h$ and $c^i_p$ are the holding and shortage cost coefficients, respectively, of agent $i$; and $IL_t^i$ is the inventory level of agent $i$ in period $t$.
 If $IL_t^i > 0$, then the agent has inventory on-hand, and if $IL_t^i < 0$, then it has backorders.
 The notation $x^+$ and $x^-$ denotes $\max\{0,x\}$ and $\max\{0,-x\}$, respectively.

 The standard rules of the beer game dictate that the agents may not communicate in any way, and that they do not share any local inventory statistics or cost information with other agents until the end of the game, at which time all agents are made aware of the system-wide cost.
-In other words, each agent makes decisions with only partial information about the environment while also cooperates with other agents to minimize the total cost of the system.
-According to the categorization by \cite{claus1998dynamics}, the beer game is a decentralized, independent-learners (ILs), multi-agent, cooperative problem.
+As a result, according to the categorization by \cite{claus1998dynamics}, the beer game is a decentralized, independent-learners (ILs), multi-agent, cooperative problem.

 The beer game assumes the agents incur holding and stockout costs but not fixed ordering costs, and therefore the optimal inventory policy is a {\em base-stock policy} in which each stage orders a sufficient quantity to bring its inventory position (on-hand plus on-order inventory minus backorders) equal to a fixed number, called its base-stock level \citep{clark1960optimal}.
 When there are no stockout costs at the non-retailer stages, i.e., $c_p^i = 0,~i \in \{2,3,4\}$, the well known algorithm by \cite{clark1960optimal} provides the optimal base-stock levels.
-To the best of our knowledge, there is no algorithm to find the optimal base-stock levels for general stockout-cost structures.
-More significantly, when some agents do not follow a base-stock or other rational policy, the form and parameters of the optimal policy that a given agent should follow are unknown.
+To the best of our knowledge, there is no algorithm to find the optimal base-stock levels for general stockout-cost structures. \emph{More significantly}, when some agents do not follow a base-stock or other rational policy (as is typical in the beer game), the form and parameters of the optimal policy that a given agent should follow are unknown.

+In this paper, we propose a data-driven algorithm that is an extension of deep Q-networks (DQN) \citep{mnih2015human} to solve this problem.
+Because reward shaping is a key part of our approach, we refer to our algorithm as the {\em shaped-reward DQN} (SRDQN) algorithm.
+The SRDQN algorithm is customized for the beer game, but we view it also as a proof-of-concept that RL can be used to solve messier, more complicated supply chain problems than those typically analyzed in the literature.

+Like most machine learning (ML) algorithms, the training of the SRDQN algorithm can be slow, and our approach needs training data or the probability distribution of the demand.
+Moreover, our approach offers no theoretical guarantee of global optimality.
+On the other hand, once trained, our algorithm executes nearly instantaneously; it attains very good cost performance; and (as we show) it can be trained using small data sets.
+Moreover, our method is quite flexible and can be applied even in settings for which optimal inventory policies are unknown.